siphiwemanda/Poke-Google/README.md

-Running this the terminal will tell you weather the Goolge home page is up and running
+Running this the terminal will tell you whether the Goolge home page is up and running